aws-samples/arc325-multiple-accounts-workshop/docs/lz-ad-sso.md

 As part of this module you will launch a CloudFormation stack which will create two VPC’s, install Microsoft AD on EC2, create AWS Directory Service Microsoft AD, create Remote Desktop Gateway and establish VPC peering between the two VPC’s.

-> This should be performed on Shared Services account in **Ireland (eu-west-1)** region.
+> This should be performed on WorkShop account in **Ireland (eu-west-1)** region.

 **Table of Contents:**
 -   [Launch the Active Directory CloudFormation stack](#launch-the-active-directory-cloudformation-stack)

 ## Launch the Active Directory CloudFormation stack

-1. Login to "Shared Services Account" with **PayerAccountAccessRole** role created as part of account creation using the [cross account switch role](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-console.html) capability.
+1. Login to "WorkShop Account" with **PayerAccountAccessRole** role created as part of account creation using the [cross account switch role](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-console.html) capability.

 2. Change the region to Ireland (eu-west-1) by [selecting the region](http://docs.aws.amazon.com/awsconsolehelpdocs/latest/gsg/getting-started.html#select-region) from the top right of Management Console.